kfehlhauer/blg/content/about/index.md

 10/2011 – 12/2012
 ### Senior ETL Architect
 #### Productive Data Solutions: Denver, CO
-In my role as an ETL consultant, I led the design and implementation of effective ETL systems for clients, providing strategic guidance and expert knowledge.
+Led the design and implementation of effective ETL systems for clients, providing strategic guidance and expert knowledge.

 Key Contributions and Responsibilities:
 - Designed and implemented ETL processes utilizing a blend of Pentaho Data Integration and Python, improving data workflow and integration